YashrajSingh10/AES-Image-Encryption-Classification/README.md

 This project investigates whether a Convolutional Neural Network (CNN) can distinguish between images encrypted using different AES encryption modes.

-Using the Intel Image Classification Dataset, AES-ECB and AES-CBC encrypted versions of each image were generated and a CNN was trained to classify images into three categories:

-* Original
-* AES-ECB
-* AES-CBC
+Using the Intel Image Classification Dataset, multiple experiments were conducted to analyze the ability of CNNs to classify encrypted images under different AES modes and initialization strategies.
+The project includes comparisons between ECB, CBC, CTR, CFB, and OFB encryption modes, along with an analysis of the effect of random and fixed Initialization Vectors (IVs) and nonces on classification performance.

 ---